Kiss Me, Kate (Revised 1999)

-The original Broadway production had a cast of 25 performers, including chorus.
+The 1999 Broadway production had a cast of 25 performers, including chorus.
 Doubling was employed as indicated.

 The original production of KISS ME, KATE played for 1,077 performances on Broadway at the New Century Theatre and for 501 performances in London at the Coliseum Theatre.
 The cast included Alfred Drake, Patricia Morison, Lisa Kirk and Harold Lang.
 The original cast album issued in 1948 by Columbia Records had the distinction of being the very first Broadway cast recording to be issued on LP.
 KISS ME, KATE was revived in 1999 at the Martin Beck Theatre on Broadway, where it played for 881 performances starring Brian Stokes Mitchell and Marin Mazzie, and at the Victoria Palace Theatre in London, where it played for about 300 performances starring Brent Barrett and Marin Mazzie.

 5 Tony Awards for Best Revival, Best Actor, Best Costumes, Best Director and Best Orchestrations.